 FREE Virtual Learning Opportunity for Parents

-Madison-Oneida BOCES and United Way's R4K Committee is hosting a free interactive webinar to learn important information about helping children transition into a variety of new and possibly unfamiliar environments in 2020.
+Madison-Oneida BOCES and United Way's R4K Committee hosted a free interactive webinar to learn important information about helping children transition into a variety of new and possibly unfamiliar environments in 2020.

-Join us as we share tools on how to make children more comfortable with new situations.
-We will also focus on increasing compliance and skills for children at home, at school, or virtually, such as listening, attendance, following directions, turn-taking, and sharing.
+During this session, we shared tools on how to make children more comfortable with new situations.
+Plus, we focused on increasing compliance and skills for children at home, at school, or virtually, such as listening, attendance, following directions, turn-taking, and sharing.